 The British were anxious to offer immediate support to their new ally, meanwhile, and British submarines, minelayers and aircraft carriers quickly put in an appearance off Finland’s north coast.
-On 31 July carrierborne aircraft from Furious attacked the harbour of the Finnish port of Petsamo, losing three aircraft and inflicting only minor damage on a small freighter and harbour facilities.
+On 31 July aircraft from the elderly fleet carrier Furious attacked the harbour of the Finnish port of Petsamo, losing three aircraft and inflicting only minor damage on a small freighter and harbour facilities.
 In a further attempt to hinder naval traffic in the area, the Royal Navy mined the approaches to Petsamo.

 No. 151 Wing’s task was to provide both training and operational support to the Soviets.
 Though not the most modern of fighters by a time late in 1941, the Hurricane was nonetheless well-suited to service in the northern USSR as it had been designed for ruggedness, ease of maintenance and continued operability under arduous field conditions.
 Furthermore, the British, Australian and New Zealand pilots and ground crew were mostly veterans of the Battles of France and Britain, were therefore highly experienced, and brought with them a modern radio and radar air-control system.